• Menu

 Best times to visit

 The Old Town is beautiful all day, but I find it most enjoyable in the morning or late afternoon when the Benidorm weather is cooler.
-Many shops close between 2-5pm for siesta, but the restaurants stay open.
+Many shops close between 2pm and 5pm for siesta, but the restaurants and bars stay open.
+This afternoon break is actually a perfect time to sit with a drink and watch the world go by.

-In summer, the narrow streets provide nice shade from the sun, making it perfect for afternoon walks when the beaches are too hot.
+In summer, those narrow streets provide wonderful shade from the sun, making the Old Town perfect for afternoon walks when the beaches become too hot.
+Winter visits are lovely too – the Old Town rarely feels crowded, and you can really appreciate the architecture and atmosphere.

 Caitlin